-Is it time you that you got your diet healthier to get the baby you have been longing to have?
+Is it time you that you got your diet healthier to help assist you getting the baby you have been longing to have?

 It is well known that healthy couples produce healthy sperm and healthy eggs and healthy parents produce healthy babies.
-A proper healthy diet can also help with gynaecological conditions as well.
+A proper healthy diet may also help assist with gynaecological conditions as well, alongside medical management.

 So many people think they have a good diet, only to find out that what they have been taught is not right.
 It isn’t their fault.
 Some people really just do not know what a healthy diet its either.

-As I shared before, a healthy diet is a part of my successful fertility program and those on it know what a good diet is supposed to be like.
+As I shared before, a healthy diet is a big part of my fertility program and those on the program then know what a good diet is supposed to be like.
 Yet we see many ignoring it and wondering what has gone wrong, or what else they can do.

 Close enough is not good enough in this case.
 It is all or nothing, because this is so important.
 This is about having a baby.
 But, while having a baby is one thing, we also need people to realise that a healthy diet is also important for living a long and healthy life long after baby has arrived.